-- An important distribution that characterizes many quantities and has a central role in probabilities and statistics. - Appears also in the central limit theorem: the distribution of the sum of IID random variables. - Fully characterized by the mean μ and standard deviation σ x: number of occurrences
+- An important distribution that characterizes many quantities and has a central role in probabilities and statistics. - Appears also in the central limit theorem: the distribution of the sum of IID random variables. - Fully characterized by the mean μ and standard deviation σ y: number of words with x number of occurrences x: number of occurrences